a2stuff/a2d/docs/HIG.md

     * Indicate default action with carriage return glyph ⏎.
     * Indicate cancel action with Esc.
 * Arrow buttons to increment or decrement values can be non-default height.
+* When clicking, the internal area is inverted, but not the border.

 ## Check Boxes and Radio Buttons